hyperledger/indy-hipe/text/multi-sig-actions/README.md

 [alternatives]: #alternatives

-Instead of multi-signed transaction it is possible to require several single-signed transactions from trustees.
+Instead of multi-signed transaction it is possible to require several single-signed transactions from trustees (i.e. *Voting Protocol*).
 But:
  - this requires to store them on the node side
  - this requires to maintain some state of transaction
  - this does not correspond to current protocol
  - this requires a lot of changes of the indy-node codebase

-So this alternative is much worse than proposed solution.
+So this alternative is much more complex and hard to implement than proposed solution.

 # Prior art
 [prior-art]: #prior-art